 INTP types are more likely to be trusting of ESFJs who allow room for creativity and flexibility, while communicating logically with INTPs.

 ESFJ types may find it easier to trust INTPs who work at being encouraging and opening up emotionally, even if only a little.
 In general, as long as there is a mutual effort to meet the others’ needs, the two types have the potential for strong trust.

 INTP and ESFJ types can actually work really well together because of their differences; processing and expressing themselves differently means they are more likely to come up with different ideas and solutions to problems.

 ESFJs can help INTPs to stay on track and finish projects as they near the end, while INTPs can help ESFJs think through decisions.

 Once they learn to work together and appreciate their distinctions, their partnership is likely to be well-rounded and highly functional.

 Due to their Perceiving trait, INTPs tend to be adaptable and accepting of change.
 ESFJs may struggle a bit more with change, especially if it is unexpected.
 During this time, INTPs should help ESFJs process and understand the new situation; encouraging them to create a new plan or routine after the change can be helpful, as it may provide ESFJs with a necessary sense of control.

-ESFJs and INTPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTP and ESFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.